Introduction to Health and Fitness

 In this case, 27.23 is over 25 and therefore, this person who is 6’1″ and 200 pounds, is overweight.

-Waist circumference over 40 inches for a man or 35 inches for a woman is another risk factor.
+A waist circumference over 40 inches for a man or 35 inches for a woman is another risk factor.

-The waist to hip ratio risk is over 0.95 for men and over 0.8 for women.
+The waist-to-hip ratio risk is over 0.95 for men and over 0.8 for women.

 An estimated 68 percent of adults over 20 are either overweight or obese with a BMI over 25.

-Fasting blood glucose level more than 100mg.
+Fasting blood glucose level of more than 100mg.

 LDL Cholesterol > 130